Prevent All Cigarette Trafficking (PACT) Act Enhances the Requirements of the Federal Jenkins Act

-A "delivery sale" is defined, in part, as any sale of cigarettes or smokeless tobacco to a consumer.
-If you are a delivery seller, and plan to make delivery sales of cigarettes or smokeless tobacco products in California, you must apply for a California Cigarette and Tobacco Products Retailer and Distributor license.
-Essentially, a delivery seller must comply with all California laws regarding the sale of cigarettes and smokeless tobacco products into the State as if you were located in the state.
+A “delivery sale” is defined, in part, as any sale of cigarettes, smokeless tobacco products, or ENDS to a consumer.
+If you are a delivery seller, and plan to make delivery sales of cigarettes, smokeless tobacco products, or ENDS in California, you must apply for a California Cigarette and Tobacco Products Retailer and Distributor License.
+Essentially, as a delivery seller, you must comply with all California laws regarding the sale of cigarettes, smokeless tobacco products, and ENDS into the state as if you were located in the state.

 Failure to comply with these requirements may result in the assessment of penalties or civil action brought by the Office of the California Attorney General.

-If you have questions about registering for the PACT Act or about cigarette or tobacco tax, please visit the CDTFA website.
-You may also call the Customer Service Center at 1-800-400-7115 (TTY: 711); from the main menu, select the option Special Taxes and Fees.
-Assistance is available weekdays from 8:00 am to 5:00 pm (Pacific Time) except state holidays.
-The Office of the California Attorney General can be reached at (916) 565-6486.
+If you have questions about registering for the PACT Act or about cigarette or tobacco tax, please visit our website.
+You may also call our Customer Service Center at 1-800-400-7115 (CRS: 711); then select the Special Taxes and Fees option and follow the prompts for Cigarette and Tobacco Products Licensing or Taxes.
+Customer service representatives are available Monday through Friday from 8:00 a.m. to 5:00 p.m.
+(Pacific Time), except state holidays.
+The Office of the California Attorney General can be reached at 1-916-565-6486.